Igor-Senshov/hidden-garden/README.md

 -	Inside hidden-garden folder run `ionic build ios` and `ionic emulate ios` commands.
 Then launch hiddengarden.xcodeproj inside /platforms/ios/ and use simulator.

 Additional information about testing and how to test as a native app: https://ionicframework.com/docs/guide/testing.html

-## Demo.
-You can see app here https://hidden-garden-7914.herokuapp.com/ I'm using "Free" plan, so app "sleeps" after 30 min of inactivity and it will take a little more time to "wake up".